Powerlearnproject/se-day1-assignment-Sabayajoy/README.md

   Importance
 .makes the question clear and specific so that the AI understants what you want

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+ Vague prompt
+  Translate
+improved prompt
+  Translate English to italian